earvinpiamonte/twitter-stripped/README.md

 ## Benefits

-- Your decision to like and retweet will always be based on the content of the Tweet instead of depending on the numbers/ counter.
+- Your decision to like and retweet will be based on the content of the Tweet instead of depending on the numbers/ counter.
 - You won't be distracted with the trends.
 Less stress IMO.
 - You won't be able to see the annoying "Messages" tab.
 Who decided to put this and didn't put a close button ?!